Openhab-Nodes/website/content/en/developer/design_principles.md

 #### Reuse

-A few projects suffer from the Not-Invented-Here syndrom. openHAB X strives to use other stable software whenever possible.
+A few projects suffer from the Not-Invented-Here syndrom.
+OHX strives to use other stable software whenever possible.

 Storing state is best done in a [Redis Key-Value Database](https://redis.io) for example.